Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Methods and Data

 \subsection{Dynamical Model: The Timing Argument}

-Following past work that utilizes the ``Timing Argument,'' we assume that the orbital trajectories of the MW and M31 --- the Local Group system --- over cosmic history are well-described by Keplerian orbits \citep[e.g.,][]{Kahn1959, Lynden-Bell:1981, Kroeker1991, LiWhite2008, vdm2012, Penarrubia2016}.
-By assuming that M31 and the MW are gravitationally bound and were last at closest approach in the early universe (i.e. the two galaxies have not yet strongly interacted), we can then use the present-day kinematics of M31 relative to the Milky Way to estimate the total mass of the Local Group (i.e. using the Timing Argument).
+Following past work that utilizes the ``Timing Argument,'' we assume that the orbital trajectories of the MW and M31 --- the Local Group system --- over cosmic history are well described by Keplerian orbits \citep[e.g.,][]{Kahn1959, Lynden-Bell:1981, Kroeker1991, LiWhite2008, vdm2012, Penarrubia2016}.
+By assuming that M31 and the MW are gravitationally bound and were last at closest approach in the early universe (i.e., the two galaxies have not yet strongly interacted), we can then use the present-day kinematics of M31 relative to the MW to estimate the total mass of the LG (i.e., using the Timing Argument).

 In this work, we largely follow the methodology and notation defined in \citet{Penarrubia2016}.
-Briefly recapping the Timing Argument method, we assume that the dynamics of the MW and M31 pair is dominated by the local gravitational potential of the Local Group (LG) and therefore the Hubble flow can be neglected for computing the relative orbits of the galaxies \citep[see, e.g.,][]{Penarrubia2014}.
-Since we observe the relative position and motion between M31 and the MW, we reduce the dynamics of the galaxies in the LG system to a single Keplerian orbit that specifies the relative orbit between the galaxies and is completely determined by four model parameters: the total mass of the Local Group \mlg, the semi-major axis $a$, the eccentricity $e$, and the present value of the eccentric anomaly $\eta$.
+Briefly recapping the classical Timing Argument method, we assume that the dynamics of the MW and M31 pair is dominated by the local gravitational potential of the LG, and therefore the Hubble flow can be neglected for computing the relative orbits of the galaxies \citep[see, e.g.,][]{Penarrubia2014}.
+Since we observe the relative position and motion between M31 and the MW, we reduce the dynamics of the galaxies in the LG system to a single Keplerian orbit that specifies the relative orbit between the galaxies and is completely determined by four model parameters: the total mass of the LG, \mlg, the semimajor axis, $a$, the eccentricity, $e$, and the present value of the eccentric anomaly, $\eta$.

-In terms of these four model parameters, the closed-form equations for relevant two-body quantities that are closer to observables, like the separation between the masses $r$, the elapsed time since last pericenter $t$, and the radial and tangential velocity components \vrad\ and \vtan, are given by:
+In terms of these four model parameters, the closed-form equations for relevant two-body quantities that are closer to observables, like the separation between the masses, $r$, the elapsed time since last pericenter, $t$, and the radial and tangential velocity components, \vrad\ and \vtan, are given by